nico-zn/Operator-Manual/sales/create-and-manage-reservations.rst

 Create and Manage Reservations
 ==============================

-All times showed in the reservations, documents and lists are Local Times.
+.. note:: All times showed in the reservations, documents and lists are Local Times.

 Reservation lists
 -----------------